idris-maps/idris-tools-docs/use-case-1/readme.md

 ### That's it, you have a map on your website

-You can see the result [here](http://bl.ocks.org/idris-maps/raw/53de9911c8b1a576adab/) or look at an example code [here](https://github.com/idris-maps/idris-tools-docs/blob/master/use-case-1/a-page-on-your-website.html)
+You can see the result [here](http://bl.ocks.org/idris-maps/raw/53de9911c8b1a576adab/) or look at an example HTML [here](https://github.com/idris-maps/idris-tools-docs/blob/master/use-case-1/a-page-on-your-website.html)